bruceravel/demeter/documentation/Artemis/extended/qfs.rst

 normally calculated path (there are 6 nearest neighbor S atoms in FeS\
 :sub:`2`) to the QFS path.
 I mark both paths and transfer them to the plotting list.
 I am now ready to compare these two calculations.
-To examine another single scattering path, I drag and drop that path from the :demeter:`feff` page to the Data page and redo the QFS calculation at that distance.
+To examine another single scattering path, I :mark:`drag,..` drag and drop that path from the :demeter:`feff` page to the Data page and redo the QFS calculation at that distance.

 .. _fig-qfscompare:
 .. figure:: ../../_images/qfs-compare.png